Narrowing your topic

 Hint: Ask Yourself Questions About Your Topic:

 - What do you know about it?
-What don’t you know?
+What don’t you understand?

 - What aspects of your topic interest you: historical, sociological, psychological, etc.?

-- What time period do you want to cover?
+- What period do you want to cover?

 - On what geographic region do you want to focus?